Caravan Weight Distribution Hitches Buyer’s Guide

 Fastway

 This brand is renowned for its reliable and easy-to-use trailer products.
-The best selling Fastway hitch is the e2 model.
-It has everything you need for sway control and weight distribution, without the need of chains, add-on sway bars or dampening arms.
+The best selling Fastway hitch is the E2 model.
+It has everything you need for sway control and weight distribution, without the need for chains, add-on sway bars or dampening arms.

 For both types, the GTM varies depending on the model: